gsiegwald/stashcloud/README.md

 ./run.sh
 ```

-The script handles everything interactively:
+The script asks for AWS region and email used for Let's Encrypt, and then everything else is handled automatically :
-1. Prompts for AWS region and Let's Encrypt email
+- Generates a unique S3 bucket name and persists it in `.stashcloud-state`
-2. Generates a unique S3 bucket name and persists it in `.stashcloud-state`
+- Detects your public IP automatically for SSH access
-3. Detects your public IP automatically for SSH access
+- SSH key pair is generated in `.ssh/` and reused across deployments
-4. Runs Terraform and Ansible end-to-end
+- Runs Terraform and Ansible end-to-end

 ---